siakaramalegos/performance-pwx-2021/index.md

 <img src="./images/font_preload.png" alt="Self-hosted waterfall showing preload">

 <small>Note that `preload` loads a resource whether used or not.
-Only preload resources that are needed on a particular page. ~~Don't self-host popular webfonts like Open Sans or Roboto (sabotages caching)~~.</small>
+Only preload resources that are needed on a particular page, and limit how many you preload.</small>

 Note: `rel="preload"` tells the browser to declaratively fetch the resource but not “execute” it (our CSS will queue usage). `as="font"` tells the browser what it will be downloading so that it can set an appropriate priority.
 Without it, the browser would set a default low priority. `type="font/woff2` tells the browser the file type so that it only downloads the resource if it supports that file type. `crossorigin` is required because fonts are fetched using anonymous mode CORS.